kontenta/kontour/docs/form-templates.md

 will be used to repopulate the form.

-The `id` attribute is set automatically on created elements that need it, and it's usually derieved from the `$name` variable.
+The `id` attribute is set automatically on created elements that need it, and it's usually derived from the `$name` variable.
 If you get an id conflict on a page where two inputs may have the same name, e.g. in different forms, different `$idPrefix` can be passed along to the templates to make the ids unique.